microsoft/pxt/docs/blog/maker/hello.md

-# "Maker", A MakeCode editor for breadboarders
+# Maker: A MakeCode editor for breadboarding

 Many devices supported by MakeCode, such as the [micro:bit](https://makecode.microbit.org/) and